lesmana/mienfield-bot/README.md

 for now only number and open and closed cells are recognized. everything else is assumed to be a flag.

-only numbers 1 to 6 is recognized. because i have not encountered a 7 yet.
+only numbers 1 to 7 is recognized. because i have not encountered an 8 yet.

 only number cells with neighbouring closed cells are considered to click. if number in cell is equal to number of flags